Harish-2608/Disaster-Recovery/README.md

 # Project is under development

-check CAD_Phase1.md to get more details about more details..
+check CAD_Phase1.md to get more details about Disaster Recovery strategy